QUT-Digital-Observatory/youte/README.md

   --help  Show this message and exit.
 ```

 The `tidy` command will detect the type of resources in the JSON file (i.e. video, channel, search results, or comments) and process the data accordingly.
-It's important that each .jsonl file contains just **one** type of resource.
+It's important that each JSON file contains just **one** type of resource.

 ## YouTube API Quota system and youte handling of quota